Laminations with transverse measures in ordered abelian semigroups: Ordered algebraic structures.

-(c) If $A$ is an ordered abelian group and $B$ is an ordered commutative semi-field then $A\ins B$ is an ordered semi-field. \end{lemma}
+(c) If $A$ is an ordered abelian group and $B$ is an ordered semifield then $A\ins B$ is an ordered semifield. \end{lemma}

 \begin{remark} We describe the operation $\ins$ as an ``insertion."
 To construct $A\ins B$, we insert a copy of $B\setminus \{0\}$ at every element of $A$, with its order, then add a different $0$ to construct $A\ins B$.
-To remember the meaning of the symbols $\sins$ and $\ins$, we note that the ``arrow" points down in the first, which has more limited applicability, namely it operates only on ordered abelian semi-groups.\end{remark}
+To construct $A\ens B$ we also add a largest element $\Infty$. \end{remark}